PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 Note that not all land is registered so there are gaps in the map.
 Registration became compulsory in 1990 and is only required when land is sold, so around 14% of land in England and Wales is still unregistered.

+There are some overlapping polygons, this can happen when more than one owner exists for example London Underground may own the tunnel, but another person owns the land on the surface.
+Solar power companies sometime purchase air rights above the ground to prevent building that might cast shadows on rooftop panels.

 You can also click on the polygons so see the INSPIRE ID which can be used to purchase the full title the Local Authority name and the area in square metres.
 <!-- /#landownership-inspire -->